Tidal Evolution of Eccentric Binaries Driven by Convective Turbulent Viscosity: Viscous Dissipation in Convective Envelopes and Stellar Models

 \section{Viscous Dissipation in Convective Envelopes and Stellar Models}

 The damping rate of a forced oscillation mode depends on the convective viscosity.
 The standard viscosity prescription is independent of the forcing frequency and given by

 where $H$ is the pressure scale height, and $v_H \sim (F/\rho)^{1/3}$ is the convective velocity with $F$ the convective flux.
-In Fig.~\ref{fig:StellarModels}, we show the viscosity and eddy turnover time $\tau_{\rm eddy}= H/v_H$ for two MESA-generated stellar models \citep{Paxton11}, a $10 M_\odot$ red giant branch (RGB) star and a solar-type star.
+In Fig.~\ref{fig:StellarModels}, we show the viscosity and eddy turnover time $\tau_{\rm eddy}= H/v_H$ for two MESA-generated stellar models \citep{Paxton11}, a $10 M_\odot$ giant branch (GB) star and a solar-type star.

 When the eddy turnover time exceeds the tidal forcing period, $\sim |\omega_{Nm}|^{-1}$, convective eddies cannot transport momentum efficiently, and the turbulent viscosity is expected to be reduced.
 The correct prescription for viscosity reduction has been widely discussed in the literature \citep[see][for a review]{Ogilvie14}.
 We adopt a quadratic reduction, first suggested by \citet{Goldreich89} and confirmed in many recent studies [see e.g. \citet{Duguid19}],